Softpanorama

 In Software Idealism worldview, whether purely moral incentive actually work in a long run or not and what will happen when Linus Torvalds will become yet another retired dot-com multimillionaire with his own yacht is irrelevant to the achievement of true software justice, justice for all.
 This utopian view holds that volunteer programmer potential is immense and can do everything including improving human nature that should get rid of those outdated economic rewards for software development and be satisfied working part time in McDonalds in order to be able to participate in the movement.
 So the Software Idealism vision promotes pursuit of the high moral ground of software freedom which somehow guarantee the best software solutions.
 At the end of the day new liberated men should all storm this evil Bastille of software oppression which is of course Microsoft and dance on its ruins.
 Sometimes in their enthusiasm they can attack other sinful old fashioned proprietary software vendors instead of Microsoft.
 Until opening Solaris (and even after that) sometimes their target was Sun.

 This particular "cuckoo egg" property of GPL considerably depletes the space of capable developers and only naive can claim that this represents "higher freedom" as if sharing of complex code with "strings attached" makes it more attractive for other developers to base their products on it.
-There are always alternatives as designers of scripting languages learned all too well (none of the popular scripting languages use pure GPL licensing; actually Perl pioneered a very elegant way to preserve sanity without alienating users who prefer GPL by inventing dual licensing scheme and Artistic license which is very close to BSD in spirit).
-Also paradoxically many programmers who are too afraid that something will be stolen from them are too weak to produce anything of lasting value in the first place.
+There are always alternatives as designers of scripting languages learned all too well (none of the popular scripting languages use pure GPL licensing; actually Perl pioneered a very elegant way to preserve sanity without alienating users who prefer GPL by inventing dual licensing scheme and Artistic license which is very close in spirit to BSD ).
+Paradoxically programmers who are too afraid that something will be stolen from them, usually are too weak to produce anything of lasting value in the first place.

 While in 1999 the ideas the open source as, essentially, a quasi-political movement that does not has any monopoly on technical innovation were pretty unorthodox and the amount of flames I endured for writing two articles sited above was probably above average, recently those views became more or less an established common sense.